 What is an Early Pak tomato?
 Early Pak tomatoes are a determinate vine tomato which produce medium sized, juicy red fruit.
-The tomato fruit wall is thick, making them excellent for slicing, canning or stewing.
+The tomato fruit wall is thick, making them excellent for slicing, canning, or stewing.
 They have a classic tomato taste for all your favorite recipes.
-They can be eaten fresh in salads or sandwiches, they can be canned for later use, they can be stewed or made into pastes, sauces, etc.
+They can be eaten fresh in salads or sandwiches, canned for later use, stewed, or made into pastes, sauces, etc.

 Early Pak tomatoes, though just a pretty average looking tomato, are extremely tasty and versatile.

 How to Grow an Early Pak Tomato Plant

 Early Pak tomato seeds can be sown directly in the garden or started indoors about six to eight weeks before your region’s last expected frost date.
 From seed, Early Pak tomatoes take approximately 55 to 68 days to reach maturity.
 Early Pak tomatoes are one of the best rated tomatoes to grow in the Midwest or cooler climates because of their short maturation time.